-Immediately after the accident, officials suspended Ride the Ducks of Seattle from operating and ordered to pay $222,000 in penalties.
-The company acknowledged that it had 159 critical safety violations with the operation of their WWII era vehicles.
+Immediately after the accident, officials suspended Ride the Ducks of Seattle from operating and ordered it to pay $222,000 in penalties.
+The company acknowledged that it had 159 critical safety violations with the operation of their WWII-era vehicles.
 It resumed operations after paying fines.
 Additionally, Ride the Ducks International paid up to $1 million in fines.
 Both companies settled with 4 plaintiffs for $8.25 million before the 2019 jury’s decision.

 Why Are Duck Boats Still Operating on American Roads?

 As we have revealed in the past, duck boats are inherently dangerous and have a long history of injuring and killing passengers.
 Thirteen people were killed in 1999 in Arkansas on a duck boat.
 Five people were killed in 2015 in Seattle on a duck boat.
 Seventeen people were killed in 2018 in Missouri on a duck boat.
 As the death tolls needlessly rise because of these boats, survivors and the families of victims keep having to ask: "why are these still operating?"